 This system of treatment was developed by Dr. Richard Teh-Fu Tan, with strong influences from Master Tung and Dr. Chao Chen’s I Ching Acupuncture.
 The common thread among these three great modern acupuncturists is their Taiwanese origin.
 During the Cultural Revolution in China, many of the best Chinese medical practitioners escaped communism by relocating to Taiwan.
 This allowed a pure form of Chinese medicine to persist without the injection of the communist government’s views.

 Advanced Style of Acupuncture Treatment

 It is a common misconception that acupuncture should be given to the affected area of a patient’s disease.
 This concept of “local” treatment is actually less effective and misses the magic of acupuncture theory.
 The body possesses a complex system of connections, primarily made of nerves and blood vessels.
 Acupuncture uses its meridian system to describe the functional organization of these connections to help relieve pain and improve bodily functions.
-As Dr. Tan famously tells his students, “the switch is not on the light”, meaning that the local area is not the ideal location for treatment.
+As Dr. Tan famously tells his students, “the switch is not on the light bulb”, meaning that the local area is not the ideal location for treatment.